Tiers

 ark agent task new --slug foo --tier deep --worktree

 This creates a git worktree at .ark/worktrees/feat/foo/ (override branch with --branch-type fix|refactor|... or --branch <full>) and scaffolds the task dir inside the worktree.
-The parent checkout's .current is untouched. --worktree is required for deep tier.
+The worktree owns its own .ark/.state.toml, so its focus is independent of the parent checkout's. --worktree is required for deep tier.

 Configure copies and post-create hooks via .ark/config.toml's [worktree] section.
 After the branch merges, run ark agent task worktree cleanup --slug foo from the parent to remove the directory.
 Archive does NOT auto-clean the worktree.